DREP 1-Day Trading Volume Tops $27.62 Million (DREP)

-DREP (DREP) traded flat against the US dollar during the 1-day period ending at 20:00 PM Eastern on June 25th.
-One DREP coin can now be bought for about $1.96 or 0.00003398 BTC on major cryptocurrency exchanges.
-In the last week, DREP has traded flat against the US dollar.
-DREP has a total market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.
+DREP (DREP) traded flat against the dollar during the 1-day period ending at 0:00 AM E.T. on July 1st.
+Over the last week, DREP has traded flat against the dollar.
+DREP has a market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last 24 hours.
+One DREP coin can now be purchased for $1.96 or 0.00003398 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.